36.4 F

 For the outsider, the almost instant success Habich seemed to forge was like flipping a light switch but there was much more to it than that.
 Habich had a plan and a process but, it turns out, he needed what assistant coach Marshall Thomas (running backs, head JV coach, and weight room) describes as “buy in”.
 Thomas has a good perspective after being with the program since Habich’s first year, 2012.

 “From the moment he arrived, Coach Habich wanted ‘buy in’ from the players and coaches, everybody involved,” Thomas recalled.
 “He did everything he possibly could, communication wise, to get that buy-in, from the spring he was hired to the first kickoff that first year.
-Our guys were working at a level that had not experienced, previously.
+Our guys were working at a level that they had not experienced, previously.
 The level of buy-in he nurtured, the work ethic, what it takes to be successful.
 Ultimately, it was having the belief in his system.”

 It is about this team being a team.